bhaskern55/Tesco/README.md

 # Tesco Loading Page – HTML & CSS (Responsive UI)

 A fully responsive Tesco-themed loading/landing page built using **pure HTML and CSS**.
-This project recreates the professional look and feel of the Tesco online store interface, including structured layout sections, loading animation, category buttons, cards, typography, and responsive behavior for both desktop and mobile devices.
+This project recreates the professional look and feel of the Tesco online store interface, including structured layout sections, category buttons, cards, typography, and responsive behavior for desktop

 ---